Justus Perthes (publishing company): Almanacs

 Updating the almanacs required a lot of documentation and data collection, which was good preparation for later geographical publications.
-In 1911, these documents were added to Perthes' library, ‘Bücherei der Geographische Anstalt von Justus Perthes,’ which already contained many maps and geographical publications.
+In 1911, these documents were added to Perthes' library, ‘Bücherei der Geographischen Anstalt von Justus Perthes,’ which already contained many maps and geographical publications.
 After the Second World War, the Soviet army destroyed the almanac archives to prevent claims of the House of Romanov on the tsarist's throne.